Zikrism: Persecution

-Zikris have faced persecution from other Muslims for their beliefs.

-Zikris faced persecution in the eighteenth century under the rule of Mir Nasir Khan the Great, the Sunni Muslim ruler of the Khanate of Kalat.
+Zikris faced persecution in the 18th-century under the rule of Mir Nasir Khan the Great, the Sunni Muslim ruler of the Khanate of Kalat.
 Their religious and historical records were destroyed and surviving information was carried on by oral tradition and non-Zikri writings.
-Nasir Khan waged a war to convert Zikris to Sunni Islam, killing 35,000 Zikris, in a period known as the Zikri-Namazi war.
+Nasir Khan waged a war to convert Zikris to Sunni Islam, killing 35,000 Zikris, in a period known as the "Zikri-Namazi war".
 Sunni Islam became the dominant religion in Balochistan with modern Zikris living in more remote areas.

-In the 1930s, in Iranian Makran, an extremist called Qazi Abdullah Sarbazi declared jihad against Zikris, "which resulted in a major massacre" and the driving out of Zikri from that area.
+In the 1930s, within Iranian Sistan-Baluchestan, an extremist known as Qazi Abdullah Sarbazi declared jihad against Zikris, "which resulted in a major massacre" and the driving out of Zikri from that area.
 Also in that era, "hundreds of other Zikris were killed" in periodic pogroms by "fanatic Sunnis at the instigation" of their religious leaders in the areas of Farod, Baftan and Kishkaur (in Balochistan), according to Abdul Ghani Baloch.

 After the establishment of Pakistan, Sunni Muslims attacked Zikris and subjected them to forced conversions.
-With the general rise of Islamic extremism and jihadism in the region since the 1980s, Zikris have been discriminated against, targeted, and killed by Sunni militants in Pakistan.
-Under the military government of Zia-ul-Haqq, Sunnis sought to have Zikris declared as non-Muslims.
+With the rise of Islamic extremism and jihadism in the region since the 1980s, Zikris have been discriminated against, targeted, and killed by Sunni militants in Pakistan.
+Under the military government of former-President Zia-ul-Haq, Sunnis sought to have Zikris declared as non-Muslims.
 In the 1990s, Zikris were harassed, and protestors called for the destruction of their shrines.

 The persecution of Zikris by Sunni militants as of 2014 has been part of the larger backlash against religious minorities in Pakistani Balochistan, targeting Hindus, Hazaras, Shias, and Zikris, resulting in the migration of over 300,000 Shias, Zikris, and Hindus from Pakistani Balochistan.
-The militant groups Lashkar-e-Jhangvi and the Pakistani Taliban were responsible for persecutions.
+The militant groups Lashkar-e-Jhangvi and the Pakistani Taliban (TTP) were responsible for persecutions.

-During the 1990s, there was a movement among Sunnis to declare Zikris non-Muslim, and a campaign was mounted against their annual congregation at Koh-i-Murad in Turbat.
-This was accompanied by demonstrations calling for the destruction of the Zikri Baitullah (House of God), and members of the sect were subjected to violence and harassment.
+During the 1990s, there was a movement among Sunnis to declare Zikris non-Muslim, and a campaign was mounted against their annual congregation at Kohei-Murad in Turbat.
+This was accompanied by demonstrations calling for the destruction of the Zikri Baitullah (lit.
+'House of God'), and members of the sect were subjected to violence and harassment.

-An attack occurred August 29, 2014, on a shrine in the Awaran district of Pakistan.
+An attack occurred August 29, 2014, on a shrine in the Awaran District.
 Gunmen killed at least six Zikris and wounded seven others.
-On October 7, 2016, a gunman shot a Zikri religious leader dead in the Kech district of Balochistan.
+On October 7, 2016, a gunman shot a Zikri religious leader dead in the Kech District of Balochistan.
 In August 2017, two Zikri pilgrims were killed and two were wounded when a bomb detonated in the Kamp Tal area of Pangjur, Balochistan.